Aberdeen F.C.–Rangers F.C. rivalry: 1970s battles

-In 1977–78, new manager Billy McNeill led Aberdeen to runners–up spot (two points behind Rangers) in the Premier Division, and to the final of the Scottish Cup where they lost 2–1 to Rangers, contributing to another treble for the Light Blues.
-This strong performance under McNeill contributed to the former Celtic captain being recruited by his old club during summer 1978, leaving Aberdeen searching for a new manager once again.
-McNeill's replacement, Alex Ferguson, was a boyhood Rangers fan from Govan who had played for the club for two years in the 1960s before being shown the door abruptly after a poor performance in the 1969 Scottish Cup Final.
+McNeill's strong managerial performance led to the former Celtic captain being recruited by his old club during the summer of 1978, leaving Aberdeen searching for a replacement once again.
+McNeill's replacement, Alex Ferguson, was a boyhood Rangers fan from Govan who had played for the club for two years in the 1960s before being shown the door abruptly after a poor performance in the 1969 Scottish Cup final.
 Like McNeill, Ferguson came with a growing reputation; however, he had also been fired from his previous role at St Mirren for misconduct.

-At the same point, Rangers manager Jock Wallace, who had been at the helm for six years and led his side to both of those treble wins, resigned unexpectedly after serious disputes with the previous boss Willie Waddell who had become the club's general manager.
-Rangers turned to their retiring team captain, John Greig, to take the reins in his first managerial role.
+At the same point, Rangers manager Jock Wallace, who had been at the helm for six years and led his side to both of those treble wins, resigned unexpectedly after serious disputes with Willie Waddell, the previous boss who had become the club's general manager.
+Rangers turned to their retiring team captain John Greig to take the reins in his first managerial role, in the end of an era at Ibrox.

 Aberdeen's rise

-The clubs met in the 1978–79 Scottish League Cup Final which Rangers won, scoring the winner in the last minute after Aberdeen had earlier been controversially reduced to 10 men; Doug Rougvie was sent off after a clash with Derek Johnstone – Alex Ferguson backed Rougvie's version of events that Johnstone had used simulation to have him dismissed.
+The clubs met in the 1978–79 Scottish League Cup final which Rangers won, scoring the winner in the last minute after Aberdeen had earlier been controversially reduced to 10 men; Doug Rougvie was sent off after a clash with Derek Johnstone – Alex Ferguson backed Rougvie's version of events that Johnstone had used simulation to have him dismissed.
 Ferguson felt a sense of injustice at the outcome in what was his first major final as a manager, and from that point on he instilled a siege mentality in his players, many of whom were from the Glasgow area including defensive stalwarts Willie Miller and Alex McLeish.
 He stated publicly that Aberdeen were unfairly treated compared to the big Glasgow clubs while also deflecting attention and pressure onto opponents (a trick learned during his time as a Rangers player from Celtic manager Jock Stein) and onto himself prior to big matches.
 Ferguson was particularly determined to conquer his old club.

 Aberdeen eliminated Rangers from the next edition of the League Cup (although they lost the final to another emerging power, Dundee United) and went on to become champions of the 1979–80 Scottish Premier Division after Ferguson took the decision to drop the club's top scorer Joe Harper from the team.
 Rangers gained some revenge in the semi-final of the same season's Scottish Cup, but when the teams next faced off in the League Cup it was Aberdeen who prevailed; Rangers would win that trophy the following year, in addition to the 1980–81 Scottish Cup, overcoming Dundee United in both finals.